 An exchange rate tells you how much foreign currency you’ll get in return for your pounds sterling.
 For instance, a euro exchange rate of 1.12 would give you 1 euro and 12 cents for each pound you exchange.
 So if you spent £100, you’d get €112 in return.

 Exchange rates can fluctuate.
 Checking the daily exchange rate can help you get the best deal when you want to buy currency.
-It can also help you decide which countries are good value for money for holidays.
-But, keep in mind that past performance of a currency is not a guarantee of future performance.
+It can also help you decide which countries and regions are good value for money.
+But, keep in mind that past performance of a currency is not a guarantee of how it will fare in future.

-This is the exchange rate at which you will be sold foreign currencies.
-For example, if you are planning a trip to the US you would exchange your pounds sterling for US dollars at the sell rate.
+This is the exchange rate for selling foreign currencies to you.
+For example, if you're planning a trip to the US, you would exchange your pounds sterling for US dollars at the sell rate.

-If you return home with unspent foreign cash, you can sell it back to foreign currency providers in the UK.
-For example, if you had just returned from Japan, you could exchange your yen back into pounds sterling at the buy rate at any of our HSBC branches if you have an HSBC account.
+If you return home with unspent foreign cash, foreign currency providers in the UK will buy it back from you at this rate.
+For example, if you've just returned from Japan and have an account with us, you can exchange your yen back into pounds sterling at the buy rate at any Full Service Branch or Cash Service Branch.

 You can buy foreign currency from:

-HSBC’s Travel Money has the same exchange rates online, in branch or over the phone.
-There are no delivery fees for home or branch orders.
-The minimum order value is £100.
+HSBC Travel Money has the same exchange rates online and in branches.
+There are no delivery fees for home or branch orders and the minimum order value is £100.

-While you might think it’s more convenient to buy currency at the airport, it can often be very expensive.
+It might seem more convenient to buy currency at the airport, but it can often be very expensive.

-Airport currency exchange counters typically have no incentive to offer competitive exchange rates because travellers who are about to jet off have limited options.
-Higher operating costs can also be passed on to travellers.
+Airport currency exchange counters typically have no incentive to offer competitive rates.
+That's because travellers who are about to jet off have limited options.
+They might also pass higher operating costs on to travellers.

-Some airport exchangers charge a service fee which can add up to as much as 10 per cent of the total money exchange.
-So, in this example, you could lose £10 for every £100 you exchange.
+Some airport counters charge a service fee that can add up to as much as 10% of the total money exchange.

-If you buy currency using a credit card, however, you may have to pay a cash advance fee of around 3 per cent.
-In addition, you’ll probably be charged interest on your payment straight away.
+If you buy currency using a credit card, you may have to pay a cash advance fee of around 3%.
+You’ll probably also be charged interest on your payment straight away.
 That’s because foreign currency transactions are handled in a similar way to withdrawing cash on your credit card.

-You can withdraw extra cash from an ATM with your debit card.
+You can withdraw extra cash from a cash machine with your debit card.
 You can also use your cards to pay for goods and services at shops, restaurants and anywhere else that accepts Visa or Mastercard (depending on your card type).

-Fees and charges may apply when you use cards abroad.
+Fees and charges may apply when you use cards outside the UK.